How to Trim a Video using Photos App and iMovie on iPhone/iPad

 Step 3: Click the RUN button

 Specify a destination folder to save the trimmed footage, and click the RUN button to start to chop off unwanted part from your iPhone video.
 This completes the procedure for trimming/cutting iPhone footages.
 The time it takes also depends on the video length.
-After trimming, you can use VideoProc Converter to merge separate iPhone clips into one video file.
+After trimming, you can use VideoProc Converter AI to merge separate iPhone clips into one video file.

 Tips: Cutting is different from the split.
 If you want to cut or split your iPhone video into separate pieces, use the Split feature that is available from the toolbar of the Toolbox.